 This baby is big, and will hold eight large wet beach towels and bathing suits!
 This is the perfect spot for it since our outdoor shower is right around that corner.
-It looks good with my new coastal rope border fence too.
+It looks good with my new coastal rope border fence and my DIY hammock stand.
 If you’d like a smaller towel or coat rack to hang on the house or inside on a wall, you might like this DIY coastal whale coat rack.

 I added a copper solar cap to the top.

 Since I had to reposition the post when I was drilling it several times, my holes are slightly larger than 1 1/4″.
 I wanted my pvc bars to be extra snug, so I wrapped some double sided sticky tape around the center and worked it into the drilled hole.

 I filled my extra space with with an adhesive I had on hand.